We will all experience anxiety at some point in our lives.

 Some avoidance behaviours may feel like self-care in the short term, but they actually reinforce anxiety and can ultimately add to our stress levels even further.

-Whilst feeling anxious at times is natural, if you find that you dismiss or minimise how much you are actually dealing with in your life right now, you may be gradually increasing your stress levels, bottling up how you really feel.
+If you find that you dismiss or minimise how much you are actually dealing with in your life, you may be gradually increasing your stress and anxiety levels, hiding from how you really feel.

-Counselling offers you a safe space where you can slow things down, learn to identify triggers and understand what your experiences mean for you.
+My body, mind, emotion approach to counselling offers you a safe space where you can slow things down, learn to identify triggers, better manage these, and understand what your experiences really mean for you.

 Rewind Trauma Therapy can help you to decrease or even stop high levels of anxiety or symptoms of PTSD ~ Please take a look at my Rewind page or ask me if you'd like to know more about this.